What is a brow lift?

 Recovery and Outlook

-What should I expect after brow lift surgery?
+What can I expect as I recover from a brow lift procedure?

-For at least two days following surgery, you should keep your head elevated to lessen the swelling.
+For at least two days after surgery, you should keep your head elevated to reduce swelling.
 This includes when you sleep.
-The swelling will go down enough within the first two weeks for you to feel comfortable in public.
-It may take several weeks for all of the swelling to go away.
-Cold packs help with swelling.
+The swelling will go down within two weeks but it may take several weeks for all of it to go away.
+Cool packs (not ice) help with swelling.
 Don’t place cool packs directly on your forehead.
 Instead, place them on the side of your face to avoid irritating your surgery site.

-What is the prognosis (outlook) for people who have a brow lift?
+What is the recovery time for a brow lift?

 When to Call the Doctor

-Contact your healthcare provider immediately if you have a fever of more than 100 degrees Fahrenheit, excessive swelling, or bleeding.
+Contact your healthcare provider immediately if you have:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy